ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

    function is `secret`; the `salt` input is the concatenation of `enc` (from `enc_request`) and `response_nonce`.

-4. Use the `Expand` function provided by the same KDF to extract an AEAD key, `key`, of length `Nk` - the length of the keys used by the AEAD associated with `context`.
+4. Use the `Expand` function provided by the same KDF to create an AEAD key, `key`, of length `Nk` - the length of the keys used by the AEAD associated with `context`.
 Generating `aead_key` uses a label of "key".

-5. Use the same `Expand` function to extract a nonce, `nonce`, of length `Nn` - the length of the nonce used by the AEAD.
+5. Use the same `Expand` function to create a nonce, `nonce`, of length `Nn` - the length of the nonce used by the AEAD.
 Generating `aead_nonce` uses a label of "nonce".